Aistear and Síolta

 Aistear

-Aistear is the curriculum framework for children from birth to six years in Ireland.
-It provides information for adults to help them plan for and provide enjoyable and challenging learning experiences, so that all children can grow and develop as competent and confident learners within loving relationships with others.
-Aistear describes the types of learning (dispositions, values and attitudes, skills, knowledge, and understanding) that are important for children in their early years, and offers ideas and suggestions as to how this learning might be nurtured.
-The Framework also provides guidelines on supporting children’s learning through partnerships with parents, interactions, play, and assessment.
+Aistear is the curriculum framework for babies, toddlers and young children from birth to six years in Ireland.
+It provides information for adults to help them plan for and provide enjoyable and challenging learning experiences, so that all babies, toddlers and young children can grow and develop as competent and confident learners within loving relationships with others.
+Aistear describes the types of learning (dispositions, values and attitudes, skills, knowledge, and understanding) that are important for babies, toddlers and young children in their early years, and offers ideas and suggestions as to how this learning might be nurtured.
+The Framework also provides guidelines on supporting babies, toddlers and young children’s learning through partnerships with parents, interactions, play, and assessment.

-In supporting children’s early learning and development Aistear
+In supporting babies, toddlers and young children’s early learning and development Aistear

-• Identifies what and how children should learn, and describes the types of experiences that can support this
+• Identifies what and how babies, toddlers and young children should learn, and describes the types of experiences that can support this

-• Makes connections in children’s learning throughout the early childhood years and as they move from one setting to another
+• Makes connections in babies, toddlers and young children’s learning throughout the early childhood years and as they move from one setting to another

-• Supports parents as their children’s primary educators during early childhood, and promotes effective partnerships between parents and practitioner
+• Supports parents as their babies, toddlers and young children’s primary educators during early childhood, and promotes effective partnerships between parents and practitioner

 • Complements and extends existing curriculums and materials